 Its unique features that would help include.

 - App Notifications: Syncs real-time alerts from social apps (e.g., WhatsApp, email clients) to your phone.
-This helps spot cyberbullying or fraud attempts early, while filtering system notifications to focus on important messages.
+This helps spot cyberbullying or fraud attempts early, while filtering system notifications for focus.

-- Usage Reports: Deliver detailed summaries of screen time, app usage (including email hours), and data consumption.
+- Usage Reports: Delivers detailed summaries of screen time, app usage (including email hours), and data consumption.
 It offers practical suggestions like “Reduce promo email checks” to encourage balanced habits.

 By utilizing parental control tools like FlashGet Kids, you help your child develop good digital habits and stay safe online.